The Shyok – I

 That night people of acquired few villages went to sleep in Pakistan, but they woke up in India the following morning.
 These villages were opened to the world for the first time in the summer of 2011 after 40 years.

 I went there the following year to teach at the higher secondary school, in the cruel winters of 2012, crossing arguably the highest road in the world in minus thirty degrees passing through the Karakorums.

 But it seemed upon arriving that it wasn’t the education they needed.
 They seem to embody the burden of a prolonged denial of any kind of fulfilment.

 The faces and the age lines of the old narrated many untold stories of the past.
 They yearned to talk, tales of their rich history that they are carrying for so long.
 A frustration that thickens into a deep-rooted helplessness.
 The children had no future, majority of them died due to unavailability of any medical station.
 One of my 10 year old student hanged himself from an apricot tree six months later.

 On an average it used to come down to minus thirty degrees.
-That much cold pierces only the tip your nails or toe.
-Other parts remained numb.
+That much cold pierces only the tip of your nails or toe.
+Other parts remain numb.
 I had started to take early morning walks around the periphery of our village everyday before school started.

 One of those days as I walked downhill through a narrow lane guarded by the stone walls going straight opening towards an open field.
 I saw a dog standing like a drunkard.
 As I walked closer i saw a nail hammered right between his head.
 But he was standing.
 His eyes were open but he wasn’t looking at anyone.
 He was standing but he seemed dead.
 There was a thin wire that children had hooked around the nail and were poking it every now then very subtly just to poke it.
 In a strange horror that went through me I screamed at Naseer, what are you doing?
 They said, “He ate our hens”.
 He should be punished.
 Those students were from my class.
 I told them you have punished him.
 Go and get ready for school.
 He is dead.